EngrAhsanAli/MeteorDDP/README.md

 }

 ```
 Next, we'll create the collection class that will hold our contacts and provide the logic to respond to server-side changes to the documents and the subscription set.
-SwiftDDP contains an abstract class called AbstractCollection that can be used to build custom collections.
+MeteorDDP contains an abstract class called AbstractCollection that can be used to build custom collections.
 Subclassing AbstractCollection allows you to override three methods that are called in response to events on the server: *documentWasAdded*, *documentWasChanged* and *documentWasRemoved*.

 ```swift
 class UserCollection: AbstractCollection {